 Looking outward, our natural rights are protected from foreign interference when government “provide(s) for the common defense.”
 Protect the nation from external threats.

 Progressives have long abused the fifth purpose of government, to “promote the general welfare.”
 The Framers’ term is properly understood as the public good, meaning measures in the permanent and aggregate interests of the community.
 Beyond safeguarding individual rights, government is to promote the well-being of the society that created the Constitution.

 Finally, the new government was to “secure the blessings of liberty to ourselves and our posterity.”
 Here was an expression of hope, a hope that the Constitution would succeed where the Articles of Confederation had disappointed.
 Keeping liberty, that circle of freedom immune from government, best preserved the blessings to be enjoyed by future generations.

-So, does the government of America 2016 respect sovereignty in the people, guard unalienable rights, secure domestic peace, defend the nation from external threats, and bolster the societal foundation of our republic?
+So, does Washington DC respect sovereignty in the people, guard unalienable rights, secure domestic peace, defend the nation from external threats, and bolster the societal foundation of our republic?
 A ruling class so horribly corrupted from its legitimate purposes cannot possibly reform itself.
 That is up to us, We The People, acting in our sovereign capacity.
+Article V.

 We are the many; our oppressors are the few.
 Be proactive.
 Be a Re-Founder.
 Join Convention of States.
 Sign our COS Petition.

 Related posts on the Sovereign Capacity of We the People: